Google Custom Search with Adsense for Blogger or WordPress Blogs

 To use Google Custom Search with Adsense in blogs hosted on Blogger or Wordpress, you have to use a workaround since these blog do not allow adding new pages which are essential for hosting the search results page.

-First, create a Custom Search Engine here.
+First, create a Custom Search Engine.
 Type your blog URL(s) in the "Sites to Search" section and choose "Show Ads on Results pages".
 Then connect your Google Co-op account with Google AdSense through the "Make money" tab in your search engine's control panel.

 Next click the "Code" tab and open "Search box and search results code for your website" - Specify where you want the Google Ads to appear and click Save changes.

 Create a new HTML webpage in FrontPage or any WYSIWYG editor such that it look very similar to your blog homepage.
 Now copy-paste the "Google Search Results Snippet" from Google CSE page to your local HTML page.
-Save the changes and upload your webpage to Google Pages or to your personal web space if you have one.
-Do not use Tripod or Geocities since these services will add their own banners to your page.
+Save the changes and upload your webpage to your Dropbox.
+Make the file public and get the link.

 Copy the full URL of this HTML webpage and paste it in the URL box of your Google CSE Code panel.
 Next copy paste the Google CSE Search Box snippet in your blog template and Save.